-At all times and no less in this crisis, it is important that, on admission to hospital, people of faith ask for their religion to be recorded and request that their details be passed on to the chaplaincy team.
+At all times and no less during the pandemic, it is important that, on admission to hospital, people of faith ask for their religion to be recorded and request that their details be passed on to the chaplaincy team.

 For Catholic patients who are critically ill, relatives are encouraged to ask staff to request a visit from the Catholic chaplain.
 A Priest or Chaplain may be able to visit with the Sacrament of the Sick or offer prayers over the internet or phone.